hironichu/tiny-cose/README.md

 This implementation provides:

 - Deserializing public and private key objects into JavaScript `CryptoKey`s
-- Serializing JavaScript `CryptoKey`s into public and private COSE key objects
+- Serializing JavaScript private and public `CryptoKey`s into public and private COSE key objects
+- Deserializing and serializing symmetric `CryptoKeys` into COSE key objects

 This implementation omits: